 Depending on the type of case, you may be able to hire an attorney on a "contingency fee" basis.
 This means that the attorney will represent you in the case, but you do not pay a fee for the legal services.
 Usually, the lawyer only gets paid if you succeed in your case and the payment comes from money awarded to you in the case.

 People with low income may qualify for free or low-cost legal services.
 See LawHelpMN.org

 to find legal aid offices and other legal services programs in Minnesota.

 Lawyer Referral Programs

 - MN State Bar Association - online directory of Minnesota attorneys.
-Select "limited scope services" from the Case Type list and you'll find attorneys who provide brief services as well as full representation.
+Most charge market rate fees, but enter any of the following terms in the keyword search box: "unbundled," "limited scope," "sliding scale," "modest means" and "sliding fee" and you'll find attorneys who can provide brief services or full representation at a reduced cost.
 Click on the attorney's name to see if they offer a free consult.

 - Anoka County Bar Association - "Finding a Lawyer"

 - Dakota County Bar Association - (952) 431-3200